École navale: The École navale back to the ground

 In the beginning of the 20th century, a project to move the Ecole Naval, to the ground, had almost made its way.
 The chosen place was at la Pointe, in the district of Recouvrance (Brest).
 The project failed due to a lack of money.
 However the school settled in 1915 in buildings already built in Laninon, also situated in Recouvrance, as the First World War was then raging.

 Work for the campus began November 14, 1929 and was presided by Georges Leygues, minister of the Navy, and the school was inaugurated on 30 May 1936 by Albert Lebrun, President of the Republic.

 Regardless of the grounding of the school, the final year of formation and training at sea (the School of Application) has been preserved in the form of traditional cruising (sometimes around the world), onboard of successive Jeanne d'Arc ships: the cruisers Jeanne d'Arc (1899), then Jeanne d'Arc (1930) and finally the helicopter carrier Jeanne d'Arc, until 2010.

 As of today the later "Mission Jeanne d'Arc" cruises by the cadets have been done in various vessels of the Navy.

 In 1945, the important destructions suffered by the École navale during the Second World War did not allow it to welcome the student officers in normal conditions.
 The school was transferred to provisory barracks at the Lanveoc aeronautical base instead, and new buildings were proposed in the late 1950s to accommodate a rising number of naval cadets.
 The definitive buildings of the new École Navale at its current campus were inaugurated in 1965 by General De Gaulle.
-The old École navale of Saint-Pierre-Quilbignon is now known as the Naval Instruction Center which hosts the Lycée naval, the École de maistrance and the (currently reopened) Ecole des Mousses.
+The old École navale of Saint-Pierre-Quilbignon is now known as the Naval Instruction Center which hosts the Lycée naval, the École de maistrance and the (currently reopened) École des Mousses.